Undergraduate Library Research Awards

-- All applicants must be Northwest undergraduates currently enrolled or who graduated in December 2014.
-We encourage the presence of all winners at the award ceremony so they receive public recognition for their achievement!
+- All applicants must be Northwest undergraduates currently enrolled or who graduated in December 2015.
+We encourage the presence of all winners at the award ceremony so you receive public recognition for your achievement.

-- Eligible papers or projects must have been written during the 2014 Spring, Summer or Fall trimesters.
-Choose your best one (one submission only, please).
+- Eligible papers or projects must have been written during the 2015 Spring, Summer or Fall trimesters.
+One submission per person.

 - Papers or projects should be 5-30 pages max (not counting required separate references page/works cited page) with the author's last name on each page.

 - Papers or projects should demonstrate consistent use of any citation style listed